 Tax-free qualified withdrawals

-When your child reaches college age, withdrawals for qualified higher education expenses are free from federal income tax.
+When your child reaches college age, withdrawals for qualified higher education expenses are free from federal and state income tax.
 That way, more of your savings goes toward paying for college rather than taxes.1

 North Dakota state tax deduction